Postgres extension

 The introspection tool is highly recommended for automating schema generation.
 It simplifies the process of creating a subgraph schema from your Postgres database.

-Configure your Grafbase Gateway to use the extension in your grafbase.toml
+Configure your Grafbase Gateway to use the extension in your grafbase.toml configuration file.

 Using a Published Version: